Working with Lambeth families to provide support

 • Anna Freud Centre: Advice and guidance for parents and carers to help them support a child or young person experiencing poor mental health or wellbeing.

 • Free bilingual support in Portuguese & other languages / Suporte bilíngue gratuito em português e outros idiomas: Stockwell Partnerships offer FREE bilingual support for Portuguese Spanish & Italian speakers making welfare benefit claims or needing help with their finances.
 They can also help you develop the skills to improve your chances of getting a jobor a better paid, more secure job.
 Their priority is to support clients in the Stockwell neighbourhood but they also help people in Lambeth.
 For Portuguese speakers looking for help with benefits, email Maria.
-For Portuguese, Spanish and Italian speakers email Gustavo
+For Portuguese, Spanish and Italian speakers email Gustavo.

 • Lambeth Families Information Services